-Option A: First/last three miles for passengers was a close second as it received a significant number of second and third place votes.
-Despite winning 1 more first place vote than Option A, Option E: First/last mile for freight was the third most popular option overall as it received fewer second place votes than Option A. Option B: On-demand driverless vehicles fleets and Option D: Segregated driverless vehicles corridors were less popular, receiving the majority of fourth and fifth place votes.
 These outputs demonstrate a reasonable spread of opinion on which of the use cases participants wanted TfGM to pilot.
 The combined popularity of Option A and Option E suggests that participants generally saw driverless vehicles as being useful for the beginning and end of longer journeys for both people and freight.
 Participants also agreed, on their tables, reasons for their ranking of the different options.
 Some reasons given for ranking Option C first related to cost and ease of integration: "Cost effective.
 Take a lot of passengers on at once."
 "Integrated into our system already!"
 Some of the reasons given for ranking Option A first related to convenience: "Enables people to access public transport.
 Convenient" Some of the reasons given for ranking Option E first related to ease of implementation and environmental benefits: "Builds trust in data, possible to action at night, little public involvement" "Implementable, environmental benefits"

-SUMMARY The Citizens' Conversation on Driverless Vehicles was run by Transport for Greater Manchester, with support from Involve.
+SUMMARY The Citizens' Conversation on Driverless Vehicles in Greater Manchester was run by Transport for Greater Manchester, with support from Involve.
 The aim was to explore public perspectives on the development and implementation of driverless vehicles in Greater Manchester.
-This was as part of a 'World Wide Views' process coordinated by Missions Publiques which is exploring views on this topic in a number of cities around the world.
+This was as part of a 'World Wide Views' process, coordinated by Missions Publiques, which is exploring views on this topic in a number of cities around the world.
 What did participants think of the Citizens' Conversation?

 At the end of the Citizens' Conversation, participants filled out a questionnaire which asked about their experience of the day and their general views on the topic of driverless vehicles.
 A strong majority (roughly 90%) of participants had a positive experience of the day, found it interesting and would participate in a similar event again.
-Reflecting the complexity of the issue, some participants found it difficult to agree on proposals that everyone agreed with on their tables.
+Reflecting the complexity of the issue, some tables struggled to reach consensus on proposals they all agreed on.
 This is an area which further deliberative public engagement could help develop solutions to.